Click here to view this page in your language.

 - 2) A Balance Sheet, with balance values of permanent accounts.

-- 3) A Financial Statement, with balance values of non permanent accounts.
+- 3) A Profit & Loss Statement, with balance values of non permanent accounts.

 Step 3.
 Record your first transaction